ArunMichaelDsouza/arunmichaeldsouza.com/blogs/web-platform's-hidden-gems---shape-detection-api.md

 ![](/img/blogs/web-platform's-hidden-gems---shape-detection-api/4.png)

-Getting the list of supported barcode formats for detection

 ![](/img/blogs/web-platform's-hidden-gems---shape-detection-api/5.png)

-Using the Barcode Detection API

 Each detected barcode consists of a **bounding box** that defines the exact location and extent of the barcode feature in the image.
 It also contains the X, Y coordinates of the **corner points** of the feature, the **format** of the barcode and the **raw value**.